Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Acknowledgments

 \section{Acknowledgments}

-{We owe to an anonymous reviewer, without his/her suggustions we will not connet the observed correlation phenomenon with the energy distribution of the interface states.} We also thank Dr. B.S.
+{We owe to an anonymous reviewer, without whose suggustions we will not connet the observed {linear dependence} with the energy distribution of the interface states.} We also thank Dr. B.S.
 Tolleson of the Arizona State University and Prof. D.M.
 Fleetwood of the Vanderbilt University for insightful suggestions.
 This work was supported by the Science Challenge Project (Grant No. TZ2016003-1) and National Natural Science Foundation of China (Grant Nos.
 11804313 and 11404300).